 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-These phone calls are much more costly than regular phone calls.
+These phone calls are much more expensive than regular phone calls.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you break the rules and are disciplined, your ability to use the phone could be reduced or forbidden.

 Phone Number: 330-424-5109